 The Film

-This void is not an accident or an oversight.
-It is the consequence of four centuries of a national mindset of erasure, from the colonial fiction of an "empty" continent to the myth of the "Vanishing Indian" that sought to reframe dispossession as destiny.
+This void is no accident.
+It is the consequence of a national mindset developed over centuries: from the colonial fiction of an "empty" continent to the myth of the "Vanishing Indian," which conveniently reframed dispossession as destiny.
+It is the same mindset that allowed a Native child to grow up incurious about his own people.

 *Reclaiming Native Truth project survey (2018)